Practice minimum impact by carrying out toileting waste

 Walk at least 100 paces from water and campsites.
 Dig 15cm deep and cover well.

+In lower elevation or forested areas of the Australian Alps carry out options for human waste are still preferable.
 With so many people visiting the Alps – and the potential for spread of infectious diseases (such as giardia and hepatitis A) – the management of human waste is a serious issue.
 If faeces, urine or toilet paper gets into the water supply, or are uncovered by animals, the results are very unsightly and potentially very dangerous for both people and animals.

 Carelessness upstream could affect you downstream!

 Where there are no toilets, carry out your toilet waste (above the treeline or popular backcountry areas), or please carry and use a trowel.
 Below the treeline walk at least 100 paces (or as far as practicable) from creeks, lakes, campsites and tracks, dig a hole as deep as your trowel/hand (about 15 cm), then bury your waste and the toilet paper very carefully.
 In high use areas without toilets, plan to carry out your toilet waste.

 Collect water upstream of huts, campsites and toilets to avoid possible pollution.
 Boil water for at least five minutes to avoid gastroenteritis.

 Please take care when washing yourself or your belongings.
 Detergents, toothpaste and soap (even biodegradable ones) harm fish and water-life.
 Instead of washing in creeks or lakes use a container well away from the water.
 When finished, spread the washing water and food scraps away from creeks or lakes so that it can filter through the soil before returning to the stream.
 Some people use hot water, gritty sand and a scourer instead of soap to clean billies and dishes.